mkdoc/mkapi/README.md

 ## Description

-Whilst many [tags](#tags) allow for a description parameter it is recommended that the description starts the comment so that the description is more prominent.
+Whilst many [tags](#tags) allow for a description parameter it is recommended that the description starts the comment so that it is more prominent.

 ```javascript
 /**